01 of 06

 Bedern Passage tucked between shops in the busy shopping district of Goodram Gate, leads to another of York's hidden medieval treasures.
 Crossing York via its passages, snickelways and ginnels is a way of experiencing the silence of the past in the midst of a bustling, modern city.
 This opening, between a Mind charity shop and Caesar's Italian Restaurant at 29 Goodramgate, looks like a delivery entrance for the modern, commercial city center.
 It's not.Continue to 6 of 6 below.

 An Ancient Chapel Hides Steps Away From a Modern Shopping District

 Come through the ginnel known as Bedern Passage and you are on Bedern Path beside the ancient remains of Bedern Chapel.
 The chapel and the nearby hall are all that remains of the College of the Vicars Choral of the Minster.
 It was consecrated in 1349.

 Bedern Hall, the "common hall" of the college is nearby.
 It was originally used as a refectory or dining hall for the choral.
 Today, in the spirit of its origins, it can be hired for weddings, private parties and meetings.
 During the summer, it hosts teas that are open to the public. .

-Look for Mark W. Jones's wonderful little book, A Walk Around the Snickelways of York on Amazon.
-It's out of print but in 2017 used copies were available from the online bookseller, from under $4.
+Look for Mark W. Jones's wonderful little book, A Walk Around the Snickelways.
+It's out of print but used copies are available.